erinvdoyle/tarot/README.md

 <img src="assets/documentation/drawinstructionsnav.png" width="250px"/>
 </p>

-- Clicking this button leads to the *Tarot Draw Area*
+- Clicking this button leads to the *Tarot Draw Area*.
+I have used a black text-shadow to enhance the contrast and readability for all elements with this color background

 ## Tarot Draw Area